Patricknmaina/Phase-3-Project/README.md

 - Implementing the `train_test_split` method to split the dataset into training and testing sets (`80/20 split`)

-- Training six different types of models to measure performance using `recall` and `ROC-AUC` metrics
+- Training six different types of models to measure performance using `recall` and `ROC-AUC` metrics, with Logistic Regression as the baseline model.

-- Plotting the `confusion matrix` to evaluate the rate of true and false positives and negatives.
+- Plotting the `confusion matrix` to evaluate the rate of true and false positives and negatives for each model.

 ### 6️⃣ Model Evaluation
 - Plotting `ROC curves` and computing the `AUC scores` of all the six models, and doing a comparison of the curves and the AUC scores.